Blood drives: a good way to honor a loved one

 The 2016 blood drive in memory of Capt.
 Eric Jones will be held at Christ the King Parish Hall in Mashpee, on Tuesday, February 9, from 1p.m. -6 p.m.

-To learn more about the Cape Cod Healthcare Blood Center, new blood mobile and to locate a blood drive near, click here.
+Learn more about the Cape Cod Healthcare Blood Center or locate a blood drive near you.